carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 {: .challenge}

 # The `threading` module
+We will now parallelise the computation of pi using the `threading` module that is built into Python.

 We now build a queue/worker model.
 This is the basis of multi-threading applications in Python.
 At this point creating a parallel program is quite involved.
 After we've done this, we'll see ways to do the same in Dask without mucking about with threads directly.

+On the one hand we have a `Queue` to which we push work units.
+On the other hand we have any number of *workers* that pull jobs from the queue.
+More workers should get the job done in less time!

 ~~~python
 import queue